Agnetha - The Facts

 1979

 In 1979 after 5 successful years with ABBA Agnetha was back as a solo artist.
 At the beginning of the year she recorded a brand new song "När du tar mig i din famn" (When you take me in your arms).
-The song was released on the greatest hits album "Tio år med Agnetha" (Ten years with Agnetha) released by CBS-Cupol in Scandinavia.
-The demo in English "The Queen of Hearts (is back in town)" was releases on her compilation album "That's Me" in 1998.
+The song was released on the greatest hits album "Tio år med Agnetha" (Ten years with Agnetha) released by CBS-Cupol in Scandinavia in October 1979.
+The demo in English "The Queen of Hearts (is back in town)" was released on her compilation album "That's Me" in 1998.

 The photo sessions